justinnoor/pfhowto/README.md

 icmp_messages= "{ echoreq }"
 ```

-With our macros, `$tcp_services` for example now represents all of our port numbers, making our ruleset significantly easier read.
+Now we can add the variables to our rules, making our ruleset significantly easier read.
 Notice we also added a macro for our network interface **vtnet0**, which is the default interface on a singleton Digital Ocean droplet.

 Next we introduce a table that contains a common group of IP addresses that are non-routable, and have no business traveling through the internet.
 Non-routable IP addresses often play a role in Denial of Service attacks (DOS) as well.
 Our network should not send or receive packets that contain these addresses in their headers.
 The IP addresses in our table below were derived from [RFC6890](https://tools.ietf.org/html/rfc6890), which documents special-purpose IP address registries, hence the name.